Harrison Law Office, P.C. Serving San Francisco

 • Theoretical and practical application of highly specialized knowledge

-Furthermore, the position must satisfy at least one of the following to qualify as a specialty occupation:
+The position must also satisfy at least one of the following to qualify as a specialty occupation:

 • The normal minimum entry requirement is a bachelor’s degree or higher

-• The degree requirement is common across the industry in parallel positions
+• A degree requirement is common across the industry for parallel positions

-• The job is so complex that it can only be performed by an individual with a specific degree
+• The job is so complex it can only be performed by someone with a specific degree

 Steps in the H-1B Process for San Francisco Employers

 Many employers and professionals in San Francisco want to understand the full path from an initial job offer to the start of authorized H-1B employment.
-The process generally begins with confirming that the role qualifies as a specialty occupation and that the candidate has the necessary degree or equivalent experience.
-Employers then work through several filings on specific timelines, and careful planning can help avoid delays that might affect business operations or an employee’s ability to remain in the United States.
-Knowing what to expect at each stage can make it easier to coordinate with human resources, managers, and the foreign national worker.
+The process begins with confirming that the role qualifies as a specialty occupation and that the candidate holds the necessary degree or equivalent experience.
+Employers then work through several filings on specific timelines, and careful planning can help avoid delays that could affect business operations or an employee’s ability to remain in the United States.
+Knowing what to expect at each stage makes it easier to coordinate across human resources, management, and the foreign national worker.

-The first major step is preparing and filing a Labor Condition Application with the U.S. Department of Labor, which includes confirming that the wage offered meets or exceeds the required prevailing wage for the position and location.
-Once the Labor Condition Application is certified, the employer can move forward with the H-1B petition to U.S. Citizenship and Immigration Services, including detailed job information, evidence of the employee’s qualifications, and supporting documents about the company.
-For workers in the Bay Area, this often involves coordinating start dates and worksite locations across San Francisco and nearby cities such as Oakland or San Jose, especially when projects are spread across multiple offices.
+The first step is preparing and filing a Labor Condition Application with the U.S. Department of Labor, which requires confirming that the offered wage meets or exceeds the prevailing wage for the position and location.
+Once the LCA is certified, the employer files the H-1B petition with U.S. Citizenship and Immigration Services using Form I-129, including detailed job information, evidence of the employee’s qualifications, and supporting company documentation.
+For employers in the Bay Area, this often involves coordinating start dates and worksite locations across San Francisco and nearby cities such as Oakland or San Jose, particularly when teams are distributed across multiple offices.

 If the petition is selected and approved, the next steps depend on whether the employee is inside the United States or applying from abroad.
-Those already in the country may request a change of status, while those overseas typically complete consular processing and attend a visa interview before traveling.
-Throughout this period, we can help you understand how federal immigration rules interact with California employment practices and answer questions about changes in work location, remote work, or promotions.
-For individuals and companies looking for an H-1B visa lawyer, San Francisco businesses can turn to them for clear guidance.
-This overview can serve as a roadmap for planning and decision-making.
+Workers already in the country may request a change of status, while those overseas typically complete consular processing and attend a visa interview before traveling.
+Throughout this period, we can help you understand how federal immigration rules interact with California employment practices and address questions about changes in work location, remote work arrangements, or promotions.
+For individuals and companies looking for an H-1B visa lawyer in San Francisco, we provide clear guidance at every stage.

-If you are an employer or professional searching for an H-1B visa attorney San Francisco workers rely on, we can explain how federal immigration law interacts with California employment practices and answer your questions about worksite location, prevailing wage, or changes in job duties.
-We are also available to discuss how an H-1B fits into a longer-term immigration strategy, such as future green card planning for employees who wish to remain in the United States.
-Our goal is to provide clear, practical guidance so that you can make informed decisions about your workforce and your career.
+We’re also available to discuss how an H-1B fits into a longer-term immigration strategy, including future green card planning for employees who wish to remain in the United States.
+Our goal is to give you clear, practical guidance so you can make informed decisions about your workforce and your career.

 Employers and professionals in San Francisco often face time-sensitive filing windows, especially around the annual H-1B registration period.
 We prioritize prompt communication, help you track key dates, and coordinate with you to minimize disruptions to business operations or academic schedules.
-When needed, we can discuss how H-1B options compare to other employment-based categories, so you understand the full range of possibilities before moving forward with a petition.
+When it makes sense, we can also walk you through how H-1B options compare to other employment-based categories, so you understand the full range of possibilities before committing to a petition.

-Clients frequently want to know what to expect after a petition is filed, how long processing might take, and what happens if a change occurs in their job or immigration status.
-We review possible timelines, explain typical next steps such as consular processing or change of status, and help you prepare for issues that can arise if you travel or transfer to a new employer.
-For those living or working in and around San Francisco, we can also discuss how local factors, such as working in the tech sector or at research institutions, may affect documentation and case strategy.
+Clients frequently want to know what to expect after a petition is filed, how long processing might take, and what happens if their job or immigration status changes.
+We walk through realistic timelines, explain next steps such as consular processing or change of status, and help you prepare for issues that can arise if you travel internationally or transfer to a new employer.
+We can also discuss how local factors, such as working in the tech sector or at a research institution in San Francisco, may affect your documentation and case strategy.

-Choose Harrison Law Office, P.C. for trusted guidance on your application with our H-1B visa lawyer.
-Call (415) 212-6817 today or connect with us online to get started.
+Contact Harrison Law Office for trusted H-1B visa guidance in San Francisco.
+Call (415) 212-6817 or connect with us online to schedule your no-cost consultation.

 Get the Immigration Experience & Commitment Your Case Deserves